belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 - Test theme toggle functionality:
   - Click toggle button and verify theme changes
-  - Check that all components update correctly (including Catalyst UI components)
+  - Check that all components update correctly (including DaisyUI components)
 - Verify `dark` class is applied/removed from root element:
   - Inspect `<html>` element in DevTools
   - Verify class is present in dark mode, absent in light mode